 - Record a conversion event: each button tap is counted and included in per-push reports.

-Each Interactive Notification has the following attributes, with maximum of two buttons per notification:
+Each Interactive Notification has the following characteristics, with maximum of two buttons per notification:

 - Display Name: The plain text name displayed in the dashboard.